wasiejen/Free-Snap-Tap/README.md

 - Adjustable Tap Groups (mutually exclusive keys with Snap Tap functionality)
 - Key Rebinds/Replacements - replaced keys which can also be evaluated by Tap Groups/Macros
 - Macros (Aliases, Null binds) - supports key combinations, key prohibition and played keys have no interference with Tap Group Keys
-- Custom delay for every key event that helps to NOT be recognised as input automation because the input is not as perfect
+- Custom delay for every key event that helps to NOT be recognized as input automation because the input is not as perfect
   - see [### Example Use Cases for Aliases (to show what is possible right now)](https://github.com/wasiejen/Free-Snap-Tap?tab=readme-ov-file#examplesfor-aliases-to-show-what-is-possible-right-now)
 - With Autofocus option: to only be active if a certain active window is in focus (see # Configuration)
 - programmable delays and time constraints for macros